neranv/project_tidy/README.md

 where xy_train and xy_test are the tidy data sets

 #### f.
 Group, summarize and melt
 Use chaining the combined data is first grouped (by subjectID, activities) and then mean for each variable is computed.
-Finally the output is written to a file using write.table
+Finally the melted output is written to a file using write.table
 ```R
 xy_combined %>%
     dplyr::group_by(subjectID, activity) %>%